der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListOperation.md

 [NegativeKeywordList](./NegativeKeywordList)|NegativeKeywordList created by the NegativeKeywordListOperation.

 ## <a name="issuccessful"></a>isSuccessful
-Returns
-true if the operation was successful.
+Returns a boolean value that determines if the operation was successful.
 ### Returns:
 |Type|Description|
 |-|-